-Type of Dive: Boulder slope.
-This is a great dive for trainees and photographers and it has an easy entry/exit.
+Type of Dive: Seal reef on Loch Fyne is a boulder slope which is a great dive for trainees and photographers because of the abundance of sea life and it has an easy entry/exit.

 Suggested Experience: Trainee upwards

 Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrochar and over the rest and be thankful, turn left onto the A815, from this junction its 6.5 miles to the junction or about half a mile past St Catherines shown in the picture below and 34.5 miles from Little Chef Dunbarton.

 Parking directions: Room for 6 cars, remember to leave access for the people who live at the end of the road and other divers to leave.

 Lat & Long: N56.210973 W-5.055272 Postcode PA25 8BA Google